BrendanWeissel/llm-playground/README.md

 Read the story: https://cnsmaryland.org/2025/08/02/in-the-deep-woods-a-little-owl-teaches-big-lessons/ and then compare that to the summary.
 Is the summary a good description?
 Why or why not?

 PUT YOUR ANSWER HERE.
+My 3 paragraph reponse was very news heavy but explained all the keys points of the story.
+The CNS full story does a great job with quotes and stories integrating the audience into scenes of Hengeveld during a capture.
+The summary fails to do this and leaves the reader with the understanding of the basic details but no flare.

-Now it's your turn: find a story that you wrote or are very familiar with that's published online, and try the same process, altering the command and then evaluating the result.
+Now it's your turn: find a story that you wrote or are very familiar with that's published online, and try the same process, altering the command and then evaluating the result."

+I chose to send it an ESPN story about the 3-pointer that I used for another class project assignment last semester.

 ```bash

 ```

 YOUR EVALUATION HERE.
+The story is very dense with data about how the 3-pointer is changing and the LLM did a suprisningly good job analyzing and story and incoperating numbers.
+Overall this explanation is well done becasue it weaves in the important quotes from Adam Silver and properly sets up the context of the story.

 ### Restructuring Information